scottybee84/car-rental-business/TWITTER_SETUP.md

 - 🎯 Smart hashtags based on content
 - 🧵 Engaging thread format
 - 🔗 Link to full article

+## OAuth2 vs OAuth 1.0a

+This guide uses **OAuth2** (modern, simpler authentication):
+- ✅ Easier setup - just need Client ID and Client Secret
+- ✅ More secure with automatic token refresh
+- ✅ Modern standard used by most APIs
+- ✅ No complex signature generation

+**Note**: Media upload still requires OAuth 1.0a credentials, so we keep both for full functionality.

 ## Features